saradhis/ci-workflow/README.md

   * Build the checked out code
   * Run five tests in parallel
   * Send notification for approval and wait for the specified timeout
   * Once approved, release artificats
-  * Test